-LABEL DESCRIPTION ReAuthentication Timer Specify how often wireless stations have to reenter usernames and passwords in order to stay connected.
+LABEL DESCRIPTION ReAuthentication Timer (In Seconds) Specify how often wireless stations have to reenter usernames and passwords in order to stay connected.
 This field is activated only when you select Authentication Required in the Wireless Port Control field.
 Enter a time interval between 10 and 9999 seconds.
 The default time interval is 1800 seconds (30 minutes).
 If wireless station authentication is done using a RADIUS server, the reauthentication timer on the RADIUS server has priority.
-Idle Timeout The ZyAIR automatically disconnects a wireless station from the wired network after a period of inactivity.
+Idle Timeout (In Seconds) The ZyAIR automatically disconnects a wireless station from the wired network after a period of inactivity.
 The wireless station needs to enter the username and password again before access to the wired network is allowed.
 This field is activated only when you select Authentication Required in the Wireless Port Control field.
 The default time interval is 3600 seconds (or 1 hour).
 Key Management Protocol Choose 802.1x from the drop-down list.
 Dynamic WEP Key Exchange This field is activated only when you select Authentication Required in the Wireless Port Control field.
 Also set the Authentication Databases field to RADIUS Only .
 Local user database may not be used.
 Select Disable to allow wireless stations to communicate with the access points without using dynamic WEP key exchange.
 Select 64-bit WEP or 128-bit WEP to enable data encryption.
 Up to 32 stations can access the ZyAIR when you configure dynamic WEP key exchange.
-This field is not available when you set Key Management Protocol to WPA or WPA - PSK .
+This field is not available when you set Key Management Protocol to WPA or WPA-PSK .
+This feature is not available on the ZyAIR B-2000.